Types of Whisks

 Conical whisks feature thin wires formed into an elongated shape with a wider middle and narrow end.
 This distinct shape, which resembles a diamond, is designed to reach ingredients caught in the corner of your pots or pans.
 Plus, with their stiff construction, these conical whisks can be used in place of spatulas or scrapers to effectively incorporate all ingredients into your mix.

-Flat or roux whips are ideal for use with the following:
+Flat whisks are ideal for use with the following:

 - Sauces in shallow pans